streamsets/datacollector-edge-oss/README.md

 What is StreamSets Data Collector Edge?
 -----------

-Data Collector Edge (SDCe) is a light-weight agent that runs pipelines on edge devices with limited resources.
+Data Collector Edge (SDC Edge) is a light-weight agent that runs pipelines on edge devices with limited resources.

 To learn more, check out [http://streamsets.com](http://streamsets.com)